How can you help children with their emotions?

 In a preschool or classroom, placing it where children can see it at their eye level is important.
 You can also have one that you can use at a table or hold up in front of the group.

-You can involve the entire family in this check-in or if you are in a classroom, you can ask each child to take a turn using the feelings chart to check-in as they come into the classroom each day.
+You can involve the entire family in this check-in.
+If you are in a classroom, ask each child to take a turn using the feelings chart to check-in as they come into the classroom each day.

 Feelings charts are a simple but very effective way of developing emotional literacy in children and an ideal way to teach kids about feelings.